 Day 5 – This day is reserved for mentoring people in their new roles, tool training, discussion of needed Agile technical practices, open space, and any other activities the teams need to prepare for the first iteration.

 The First PI Planning Session

-Obviously, getting off to a good start with PI planning is essential to the success of the first PI.
+Getting off to a good start with PI planning is essential to the success of the first PI.
 It demonstrates a commitment to the new way of working for all the teams and stakeholders.
 An effective session will:

-- Build confidence and enthusiasm in the new way of working
+Build confidence and enthusiasm in the new way of working

-- Start to build the ART as a team-of-Agile-teams and the social network that it relies on
+Start to build the ART as a team of Agile teams and the social network that it relies on

 Teach the teams how they can assume responsibility for planning and delivery

 It’s important to actively support the individuals who make up the ART and provide them with an environment in which learning and growing are encouraged.
-To leave them to their own devices would be against our responsibility as Lean-Agile leaders and change agents.
-We need to coach people on this new path, so they will be empowered to excel in this new working environment.
+To leave them to their own devices would be against the responsibility of Lean-Agile leaders and change agents.
+They need to coach people on this new path, so everyone will be empowered to excel in this new working environment.
 That is the subject of the next article in this series, Coach ART Execution.